kiantheg/MIT/README.md

    > Our code runs with all op_modes (develop, test, real)
 * Open up a terminal window to run the emulator

+## Running Our Program
+* Open up another new terminal window while the emulator is running.
+This terminal window is where you will run our code.
+* Run `client.py` and follow the prompted messages to execute the progra,

+##Configurations
+* We currently have set configurations in `configurations.py`.
+Feel free to change certain paramaters such as `scan_count` and `range_resolution` here.

+Enjoy :D

 <!-- MARKDOWN LINKS & IMAGES -->
 [contributors-shield]: